IcyIce-FSDev/task_tracker/README.md

 # How to use

-Once downloaded,run
+Once downloaded, run command from directory

     npm install

-and then
+then

-    npm run start to use.
+    npm run start

 Then visit the url http://localhost:3000